Connecticut Third-Degree Sexual Assault Lawyer

 If you were accused of sexual assault, you could benefit from the services of a Connecticut third-degree sexual assault lawyer.
-A top criminal defense attorney could fully explain the charges you face and advise you of your legal options.
+A local defense attorney could fully explain the charges you face and advise you of your legal options.
 They could fight tirelessly on your behalf for an optimum outcome to your case.
-Call a skilled CT attorney today.
+Contact our firm today to get started.

-Definition of Sexual Assault in the Third Degree in CT
+Definition of Sexual Assault in the Third Degree in Connecticut

 Connecticut law divides sexual assault into four different degrees.
 In Connecticut, sexual assault in the third degree occurs when a person compels another person to submit to sexual contact.
 They could compel the alleged victim to submit to sexual contact in a few different ways.
 The first one is by the use of force against the alleged victim or a third person.
 The second scenario is the threat of force against that person or a third person, if the victim reasonably believes they are in danger of serious physical injury.